CrispyButtermilkChickenSalad/DM2040/README.md

 - [DM2040](https://a360.co/3S7zaaC)

 ## Printing
 All the parts needed to be 3D printed are listed under the 'OBJs' directory.
 A README file is included in there detailing printing parameters.
-Alternatively similar printing information can be found in the wiki; liked below:
+Alternatively similar printing information can be found in the wiki which is linked below:
 - [Printing Parameters](https://github.com/CrispyButtermilkChickenSalad/DM2040/wiki/Printing-Parameters)

 ## Features